 Supervisors.
 The third and final layer of management is called low-level management.
 Low-level managers work most closely with the greater workforce and hold a much more interpersonal role than any of the other levels of management.
 Supervisors are the first level of management in a business.
 They are responsible for managing a group of employees on a day-to-day basis.
 Supervisors often evaluate the performance of employees based on their work.
 They spend most of their time implementing the plans of Executives.

+Choosing the right style of management is so important and influential to an organization's success.
+With 75% of employed people surveyed suggesting they left their last job because of the manager, not the position itself.
+Put simply, people leave managers not companies.
 Management is not easy.
 Getting people of different backgrounds, personalities and experiences to work together is a challenge.
 Managers must choose the style that works best for their personality, their profession, and their employees' personalities.
 Management style is the way a manager treats and involves their employees.